The Startup Term Sheet Handbook: From Valuation to Negotiation

 Overview of Its Non-Binding Nature

-This non-binding aspect gives both parties the flexibility to negotiate or even walk away if subsequent discussions or due diligence reveals issues.
-Nevertheless, it's common practice and in good faith that once both parties sign the term sheet, they intend to move forward with the deal based on the agreed terms, barring any unforeseen circumstances.
+This non-binding aspect of investment contract provides room for both parties to negotiate further or even walk away from business transaction if subsequent discussions or due diligence reveal any issues.
+It is however common and best practice that after signing the term sheet, both parties intend to proceed with the deal as agreed upon unless there are unforeseen circumstances.

 Key Components of a Term Sheet